franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

 - Alter the script and set permissions so this can be run as a user assuming the `terraformer` role in the Top account.
 - Use differente custom KMS keys to encrypt each of the S3 buckets instead of the default KMS S3 key.
+- Use the terraform backend to store terraform state.
+This is not working now because the accounts are not allowed to access the terraform bucket and DynamoDb table.
+- Finalise the outputs.tf file.